loipoi3/tiktok_segmentation/README.md

 ```bash
 pip install virtualenv
 ```
+2. Run pre_data_analysis.ipynb.
-2. Next create a new environment, write the following command and press Enter:
+3. Next create a new environment, write the following command and press Enter:
 ```bash
 virtualenv name_of_the_new_env
 ```